MauricePasternak/ExploreASL-GUI/README.md

 - [x] Add Dark Mode.
 - [x] Add Image Feedback during processing.
-- [x] Support multiple ASL Import contexts. \*
+- [x] Support multiple ASL Import contexts.
 - [x] Create a Data Visualization Module.
 - [x] Add plot settings for plot legends (i.e. legend text fontsize, positioning, etc.) within the DataVisualization Module.
 - [x] Add more helpful information in the Process Studies module for when a study does not fully complete.
 - [x] Add help information on the steps within the Data Visualization Module.
 - [x] Add plot settings for renaming axis main labels within the Data Visualization Module.
-- [ ] Add Multiprocessing Capability to the Import Module as well. \*\*
 - [x] Add a separate module where users can pin-point change the JSON sidecars of individual subjects/visits/sessions.
+- [x] Allow for plots to be exported as PNG files in the Data Visualization Module.
+- [ ] Allow for the Data Visualization module to save/load a JSON parameters to allow for quick re-plotting.
 - [ ] Add auto-update capability to the software so that users don't have to manually install new versions.
-- [x] Allow for plots to be exported as PNG files in the Data Visualization Module.
-- [ ] Allow for the Data Visualization module to save/load a JSON parameters file to skip the hassle of repeating steps and re-adjusting sliders each time.
-Just load the json file and have it all done for you.

-\* This is only partially the case.
-The GUI goes through extensive logical gymnastics to get ExploreASL to import different subsets of your dataset.
-The official ExploreASL application does not support this as of version 1.10.0.

-\*\* This will probably have to wait until the main ExploreASL program can handle multiple contexts.

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).